doublesecretagency/craft-notifier/docs/messages/queue.md

 ---
-description: Send certain message types via Craft's job queue, or bypass the queue and dispatch immediately.
+description: Send certain message types via Craft's job queue, or bypass the queue and send immediately.
 The default behavior is recommended for most cases.
 ---

 # Optional Queue